The Farm (Tennessee): Tennessee Farm Band

 They maintained The Farm Band, a rock group in the early 'jam band' style, which toured the country performing for free at parks, schools, churches, and other accessible venues.
 Albums from the 1970s include The Farm Band on Mantra Records, and Up in Your Thing, High On the Rim of the Nashville Basin and Communion on Farm Tapes & Records.
 There were also a number of 45 releases.
 All Farm Band recordings were self-produced and distributed.
-During the 2000s (decade), Akarma Records in Italy distributed bootleg copies of these albums.
+During the 2000s, Akarma Records in Italy distributed bootleg copies of these albums.
 In addition to the rock music recordings, Stephen Gaskin released a spoken word album titled the Great Western Tour in 1974, which was produced and distributed in the same way as their other LPs.

 The Nuclear Regulatory Commission

-Another music project of The Farm was the Nuclear Regulatory Commission (also known as "NRC"), a New wave music band.
+Another music project of The Farm was the Nuclear Regulatory Commission (also known as "NRC"), a new wave music band.
 They released a 7-inch EP, We Are the NRC, and an album, Reactor, in 1980, and a second 7-inch EP, Sally's All Alone (After the End), in 1982.